mayada96/Netflix-Analysis-Tableau-Dashboard/README.md

 ## Visualizations in Tableau

 The dataset was visualized in Tableau to gain insights and make data-driven decisions.
-The following visualizations were created:
+I created the following visualizations:

 1/ Filter for Type and Title: This filter allows users to extract information about the show’s description, added year, rating, category, and release year based on the selected type and title.
 2/ Calendar with Number of Shows Added Each Day: This calendar visualization shows the number of shows added to Netflix each day.
 It helps track trends in content addition over time.